voorhoede/plek/website/docs/guide/about.md

 # About Plek
 *Make continuous deployment delightful.*

-Plek is a GitHub integration and command line tool that runs from a continuous integration service, and it makes it easier to deploy changes and to give feedback on pull requests.
-Plek accomplishes this by providing the following features:
+Plek is a GitHub integration and command line tool run from a continuous integration service to make it easier to deploy changes and give feedback on pull requests.
+Plek does this by providing:

 ## Structure
 In three steps Plek simplifies the deployment flow: